![]() | Lacina, Ludvík Jakub | |

 Ostdeutsche Rundschau, 6.5.1900

-In the cultural sphere he was very active, particularly in music where he excelled as a singer, and also played the piano and accordion.
-As a student at Musikschule Kaiser in 1900 and 1901 he passed the Staatsprüfung (state exam) in singing, piano- and organ-playing.
+In the cultural sphere, he was very active, particularly in music, where he excelled as a singer and also played the piano and accordion.
+As a student at Musikschule Kaiser in 1900 and 1901, he passed the Staatsprüfung (state examination) in singing, piano and organ playing.

-Lacina was also an active cyclist and newspapers record that he to great acclaim played the piano at the gatherings of the Christian Cyclists Association.
+Lacina was also an active cyclist, and newspapers record that, to great acclaim, he played the piano at gatherings of the Christian Cyclists Association.

-In December 1899 the cyclist and cleric Lacina hit the headlines.
-Sitting with a group of other cyclists in Tiroler Weinstube on 11 July 1899 they overheard a railway employee describing the Social-Clerical Party as a "Saubande" (pack of swine) and added other derogatory terms.
-Lacina and his group objected and a heated argument erupted, indeed so heated that the belligerents ended at Polizeikommisoriat, and eventually in court.
-Lacina sued based on a claim that the harsh words were in insult to the entire Catholic clergy, but the defendant Josef Wild claimed it was only aimed at the Clerical Party.
-The court in the end acquitted the accused railway man.
+In December 1899, the cyclist and cleric Lacina hit the headlines.
+Sitting with a group of other cyclists in Tiroler Weinstube on 11 July 1899, they overheard a railway employee describing the Social-Clerical Party as a "Saubande" (pack of swine) and adding other derogatory terms.
+Lacina and his group objected, and a heated argument erupted—indeed, so heated that the belligerents ended up at Polizeikommisoriat, and eventually in court.
+Lacina sued on the basis that the harsh words were an insult to the entire Catholic clergy, but the defendant Josef Wild claimed they were aimed only at the Clerical Party.
+In the end, the court acquitted the accused railwayman.

 In k.u.k.
 Heer

-On 1 November 1906 Lacina joined k.u.k.
+On 1 November 1906, Lacina joined the k.u.k.
 Heer as an active (i.e. professional) military cleric.
-The first two years he served with the Feldsuperiorat in Vienna as Feldkurat 2.
-Klasse, from January 1909 to February 1912 in Gorizia before he was transferred to Maribor.
-On 21 January 1913 he changed assignment again, now to k.u.k.
-Kavallerietruppendivision Nr.
-7 in Kraków, the division that is mentioned by Hašek in The Good Soldier Švejk.
-With this division he served in the field from the outbreak of war.
-In 1915 he was decorated with Geistliche Verdienstkreuz zweiter Klasse am Weissroten Bande.
-In August 1916 he was transferred to K.u.k Mobiles Reserve-Spital Nr.
+For the first two years, he served with the Feldsuperiorat in Vienna as Feldkurat 2.
+Klasse, from January 1909 to February 1912 in Gorizia, before being transferred to Maribor.
+On 21 January 1913, he changed assignment again, now to Kavalleriedivision Nr.
+7 in Kraków, the division mentioned by Hašek in The Good Soldier Švejk.
+He served in the field with this division from the outbreak of war.
+In 1915, he was decorated with the Geistliche Verdienstkreuz zweiter Klasse am Weissroten Bande.
+In August 1916, he was transferred to K.u.k Mobiles Reserve-Spital Nr.
 2/10, serving with the 2nd Army behind the lines on the Eastern Front.

-Documents from the Czechoslovak army state that he during the war had served in Russian Poland, Galicia and finally 18 months in Albania.
-These records do not contain any firm dates for his assignments in k.u.k.
+Documents from the Czechoslovak army state that, during the war, he served in Russian Poland, Galicia, and finally for 18 months in Albania.
+These records do not contain firm dates for his assignments in the k.u.k.
 Heer.

 Disciplinary record